dimipapadeas/CandidatesEvaluation/README.md

 ## Installation

 To install and run the application an active internet connection is required.
-Before you can build this project, you must install and configure the following dependencies on your machine:
+Before this project can be build, the following dependencies must be installed and configured on the candidates machine:

 ### 1: JDK 17